Thermokinetics: Combining Thermodynamics and Kinetics

 Thermokinetic experiments can be classified into different types based on their objectives:

-- Isothermal Experiments: Conducted at constant temperature to determine reaction rates.
+- Isothermal Experiments: Conducted at constant temperature to determine reaction rates and activation energies.

-- Adiabatic Experiments: No heat exchange with the surroundings, focusing on energy changes.
+- Adiabatic Experiments: No heat exchange with the surroundings, focusing on energy changes and allowing for the determination of adiabatic reaction temperature.

 - Isobaric Experiments: Conducted at constant pressure, investigating volume changes and work done.